kidfribble/trevathan.me/notes/10-the-training.md

  layout: notes.njk
  title:  My Ultramarathon Training & Fundraiser
  date: 2024-04-22
- tags: ['published', 'free-write']
+ tags: ['post', 'free-write']
  postnumber: 10
  draft: false
+ images: true
+ art: notes/desertrun
+ artcaption: Photo credit to my friends at Linked Ring, who took the opportunity to snag a CamelPak promo shot after I got my rental car stuck in the Bonneville Salt Flats.
 ---

 I'm about six weeks away from starting my second marathon training, this time for an ultramarathon covering 50k.
-There are many things I plan to do differently this time.
 Anyone undertaking a challenging endeavor for the first time is bound to learn a great deal about that activity, what made it difficult for them, and how they might approach it differently in the future.

-Last time, I "trained to train," and this approach was _definitely_ beneficial.
-I exercised most days, limiting my total weekly mileage to fewer than 10 miles and focusing more on strength training and yoga.
-This strategy worked well for my fitness level at the time and set me up for success with the kind of strain I was about to put my body through when the real training began.
-That's when the learning truly started.
-My form, shoes, mindset, diet, and guilty habits were all suddenly up for adjustment.

-Today, I'm exercising for about 90 minutes every day, primarily focusing on yoga, strength training, biking, and hiking.
-It's a lot of activity, broken up into multiple sessions throughout the day.
-I don't think I could have made this a routine if not for having trained for that first marathon and experiencing what it was like to fully commit and endure such grueling physical work.

-In gearing up for my upcoming runs, I thought I should write my learnings down and see if I can't raise some money during my training for a cause that is dear to me.
-With this post I'm sharing some of my key takeaways from my prior training experience, and if you find yourself interested in these activities - especially if you're considering undertaking this sort of extended training yourself - I hope you'll share your own experience.
+So there are many things I plan to do differently this time, and in this post I'm going to break some of that down for you.
+One of those things that I'll state off the bat is that I'm aiming to [raise a minimum of $2,000](https://tiltify.com/@steven-trevathan/50k-of-steven-believin) for the American Foundation for Suicide Prevention, and I hope by the time you complete this reading that you'll become a donor yourself.
+Let's get started.

 ### Table of Contents
 1. [Training for Training](#training-for-training)